jfalcou/eve/README.md

 EVE is a re-implementation of the old EVE SIMD library by Falcou et al. which for a while was named Boost.SIMD.
 It's a C++20 and onward implementation of a type based wrapper around SIMD extensions sets for most current architectures.
-It aims at showing how C++20 can be used to design and implement efficient, low level, high abstraction library suited for high performances.
+It aims at showing how C++20 can be used to design and implement efficient, low level, high abstraction library suited for high performance.

 It's a research project first and an open source library second.
 We reserve the right to change API and baseline compiler required until the first official 0.1 release.
 However, we'll try